pushkar200435/uno-game-web/README.md

 - **Offline Multiplayer**: Enter player names, pass the device, and play turn by turn.
 The game handles turn transitions and rules.
 - **Sound**: Make sure your browser allows audio for the best experience.

+## 💡 Future Enhancements

+- Online multiplayer with WebSockets
+- Improved AI strategy
+- Mobile gesture support
+- Score tracking and game history

 ## ✨ Credits
-- UI & logic by [Your Name]
+- UI & logic by Pushkar Karmakar
 - UNO is a trademark of Mattel.
 This project is for educational/personal use only.

 ---

 Enjoy the game!
-If you find bugs or want to contribute, feel free to open an issue or PR. "# uno-game-web"
+If you find bugs or want to contribute, feel free to open an issue or PR.